206 results found

 Partridge MR, 2020, Green respiratory healthcare: need for proportionality, THORAX, Vol: 75, Pages: 369-369, ISSN: 0040-6376

-Vaghela U, Moss J, Partridge M, et al., 2019, Digitalising the personalised asthma action plan (PAAP) - a multi-perspective qualitative study, European-Respiratory-Society (ERS) International Congress, Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936
+Vaghela U, Moss J, Partridge M, et al., 2019, Digitalising the personalised asthma action plan (PAAP) - a multi-perspective qualitative study, International Congress of the European-Respiratory-Society (ERS), Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936

 Keeley D, Partridge M, 2019, Standardised emergency inhaled treatment packs for asthma and COPD, BRITISH JOURNAL OF GENERAL PRACTICE, Vol: 69, Pages: 284-284, ISSN: 0960-1643

 Keeley D, Partridge MR, 2019, Emergency MDI and spacer packs for asthma and COPD, LANCET RESPIRATORY MEDICINE, Vol: 7, Pages: 380-382, ISSN: 2213-2600

 Roberts NJ, Kidd L, Kirkwood K, et al., 2018, A systematic review of the content and delivery of education in pulmonary rehabilitation programmes, Respiratory Medicine, Vol: 145, Pages: 161-181, ISSN: 0954-6111